 Who uses it and why?

-- Airbrushing-water based and great covering power make it perfect for airbrushing.
-It's also one of the least toxic materials to spray and is easily cleanable.
+- Airbrushing– being water-based, their opaque covering power make it perfect for airbrushing.
+It’s also one of the least toxic materials to spray and is easily cleaned up.

 - Calligraphy– because of it’s excellent flow, easy controllability, opacity and permanence, gouache is a favorite among calligraphers.